ribosomeprofiling/riboflow/README.md

 `do_rnaseq: true`

-Transcript abundance data will be stored in
+Transcript abundance data will be stored in the output ribo file.

 ### Metadata